SwayamMehta10/HPC-Security-Dashboard-Falco/falco.md

 --set falco.grpc_output.enabled=true
 ```

+These configurations can be set even at a later stage by modifying the **/etc/falco/falco.yaml** file.

 This spins up falco agents on each node in our cluster.
 Once the falco pods are up and running, we can view the falco logs:
 ```
 $ kubectl logs [falco-pod-name]